nwawrzyniak/key-press-timer/README.md

 # KPT (Key Press Timer)
-A lightweight utility to time how long the last pressed key of a keyboard has been held down.
+A lightweight utility to time how long the most recently pressed key of a keyboard has been held down.

 This software is written in Java and runs on all Windows, Linux and macOS machines.